The Servd Workflow

 Deploy To Production #

-We've already built our bundle, we know it will deploy, apply its Project Config updates and function correctly, so we're confident taking our next steps.
+We've already built our bundle and we know it will deploy, apply its Project Config updates and function correctly, so we're confident taking our next steps.

-There are actually two workflows that we use for this final step:
+There are actually two workflows that we can use for this final step:

 - Select the bundle for the production environment and sync.

 - Add or change content within the staging environment and then perform a full clone from staging to production.

 The first option is straight forward, we're just doing the same as we did for staging.
 The second option is really useful if your update requires some changes to content or assets that aren't included in your Git repo.
 We've already cloned staging down to production in a previous step, so we can now clone from staging back to production without losing any data!